 Per federal regulations, an Academic Year is a minimum of 900 clock hours and minimum of 26 weeks.
-The Academic Year for the Welding & Fabrication program is 900 hours/63 weeks.
-Financial aid will be prorated based on the actual number of clock hours and weeks in the program (696/900 = 77%).
+For the Programs where the Program Length is less than 900 hours, Financial Aid will be prorated based on the actual number of clock hours in the program (For example, the Basic Police Academy Financial Aid is prorated at 740 program hours/900 academic year hours = 82.2%).